musimathicslab/MarcoSmiles_Double_Leap/MarcoSmilesPortable/README.md

 1. Download the kit from this [link](https://api.leapmotion.com/v2?id=skeletal-beta&platform=windows&version=2.3.1.31549).
 2. Install the `.exe` file in the folder.
 3. Since the LeapSDK does not currently support Python3, we have to compile the library with our version of Python. _N.B It only works with the version of Python used during compilation._
-To do that execute the following steps:
+To do that execute the following steps, otherwise if you want to use python 3.7 go directly to step 10 and download those files from the `MarcoSmilesPortable` folder.
    1. Install Visual Studio 2019 (with Desktop development with C++ workload) and [Swig 3.0.3](https://www.swig.org/download.html).
 To work with swig create a Path system variable.
    2. Create an empty C++ project.
 Copy `Leap.h`, `LeapMath.h`, `Leap.i`, and `Leap.lib` (x64) into this project folder.
    3. Run SWIG from that folder to generate `LeapPython.cpp`.